 Jury and Witness Tampering: In one sidequest Marle's father, the king of Guardia, is put on trial for selling the kingdom's royal treasure for petty cash.
 During the trial, the player gets to see that the prosecution's star witness was in fact setting up the king on orders from the chancellor.
 And then it turns out it wasn't the real chancellor, but a disguised descendant of Yakra, the very first boss the heroes defeated to save Marle's ancestor, Queen Leene.

 Kangaroo Court: You're put on trial for kidnapping the Princess early on (when in fact you rescued her).
 This one is a subversion, though, because you can actually win the trial, though it's difficult (doing so nets you a few bonus items).
-But even if you're acquitted, you still do time for running off with the Princess... and the Chancellor twists this into an execution.
-The chancellor is really Yakra XIII wanting revenge.
+But even if you're acquitted, you still do time for running off with the Princess... and the Chancellor switches around the paperwork to arrange an execution.

 Subverted when you go back to 600 and hear about the Hero, Tata, a young boy who has the Hero Medal.
 It's really Frog/Glenn's medal, which he abandons after getting beat up by Magus.
 Tata just finds it and gets hailed as a hero... but flees for his life once you follow him.